ISA-tools/mzml2isa/README.md

 ## Todo

-* Check to see how comptable with MetaboLights upload
+* Check to see how compatible with MetaboLights upload

 ## Ref